 - 1. Pay by Check

 - 2. Auto Withdrawal

-- 3. Have your Part D late enrollment penalty taken out of your monthly Social Security check
+- 3. Have plan premium taken out of your monthly Social Security check

-To select or change your method of payment please contact HAP Customer Service (telephone number on the back cover of this book) and they will be happy to send you the required forms and assist you with the process.
+To change your method of payment please contact HAP Customer Service (telephone number on the back cover of this book) and they will be happy to send you the required forms and assist you with the process.

-If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.